keefo/CATweaker/README.md

 # CAMediaTimingFunctionBuilder
-A helper tool for build CAMediaTimingFunction
+A helper tool for creating CAMediaTimingFunction